Tutorial Gateway

 print(emp1.name)

-In this Python class example, we use the same class that we defined in our previous example.
-Here, first, we create an object of Employee class and displaying the employee name, age, gender, and the message from the func_message() method.
+In this example, we use the same that we defined in our previous example.
+Here, we create an object of Employee and display the employee name, age, gender, and message from the func_message() method.
 Please refer static methods article.

 class Employee: